autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 ### Inertial Measurement Units (IMU)

-These sensors define the **movement of a vehicle**, along the three axes, in addition to other behaviors like acceleration.
+These sensors define the **movement of a vehicle**, along the three axes, in addition to other behaviors like acceleration and directionality.
 An IMU typically includes the following sensors:

 |||||
 |---------|--------|---------|-----------|